civol/HDLRuby/README.md

 This low-level description can then be used for simulation or for generating synthesizable Verilog or VHDL code.

+__Note:__

+- The majority of the hardware description generation is done when instantiating systems.
+Actually, the `to_low` method only mangles the names when inheriting so that Verilog or VHDL is easier to generate.
+It is high probable this method becomes deprecated in the future.

 ---

 The code describing a `dff` given above is not much different from its